-Texas weather is known for its unpredictably.
+Texas weather is known for its unpredictability.
 It can be sunny one moment then stormy the next.
-While we’re typically prepared for this unpredictably, a lot of Texas homes still lack comprehensive flood insurance.
+While we’re typically prepared for this unpredictability, a lot of Texas homes still lack comprehensive flood insurance.
 Unfortunately, not all homeowners insurance include flood insurance.

 How Does Typical Home Insurance Define ‘Flooding?’

 If a pipe in your home busted and flooded your floor, would it be considered a “flooding event” and thus, not reimbursed by your homeowner’s policy?
 Or would it be covered?

 If you answered, “Yes, this event should be covered under my home insurance policy” (or something similar), you’re correct.
 A flooded floor or other water damage to the home caused by a busted pipe (or even a malfunctioning appliance) would likely be covered by a typical homeowners insurance policy.